Speaking

 Although Christianity is the largest religion in the world, only 33% of the world's population is Christian.
 So what are the prospects for eternal life for the other 4 billion people?
 Join author and scholar Jeffrey Small in a lively presentation on the ancient origins of the concept of resurrection as well as comparative views of heaven and eternal life in Christianity, Buddhism, Hinduism, and Islam.
 What can we learn from traditions that are different from our own that may enlighten our views on the meaning of salvation?
 How can we view eternal life not as the pot of gold at the end of the rainbow of our lives but instead find salvation during this life?

 Click here for information on Jeffrey’s past classes, including links to download powerpoint slides.
-To listen to a few of his presentations go to Audio/Video.

 Format